Navigating India’s Cyber Minefield: CloudIBN’s Expert VAPT Services

 2. Proliferation of IoT Devices: The growing use of Internet of Things (IoT) devices introduces new vulnerabilities that attackers can target.

-3. Sophisticated Threat Actors: State-sponsored hackers, ransomware groups, and cybercriminal gangs continuously refine their tactics.
+3. Sophisticated Threat Actors: State-sponsored hackers, ansomware groups, and cybercriminal gangs continuously refine their tactics.

 4. Legacy Systems: Many organizations still rely on outdated systems that lack modern security controls.